Jübek–Husum railway: History

-Most of this 26 km line was built as part of the Flensburg–Husum–Tönning line, completed by the Flensburg-Husum-Tönningen Railway Company (Flensburg-Husum-Tönninger Eisenbahngesellschaft, FHTE) on 25 October 1854, for, among other things, the transportation of cattle to Great Britain.
-The FHTE also opened on 25 October 1854 a line from Ohrstedt to Rendsburg via Owschlag, running to the west of the city of Schleswig.
+Most of this 26 km line was built as part of the Flensburg–Husum–Tönning line, completed by the Flensburg-Husum-Tönningen Railway Company (Flensburg-Husum-Tönninger Eisenbahngesellschaft, FHTE) on 25 October 1854, for, among other things, the transportation of cattle to Great Britain and had already reached Husum 32 years before its connection to the Marsh Railway.
+After the annexation of the Duchy of Schleswig by Prussia after the Second Schleswig War of 1864, the northeastern section of this line, from Eggebek via Schleswig to Neumünster, was rerouted.
+From Sollbrück, where the old line was repurposed as far as Ohrstedt and Husum, the connection to Jübek station on the shorter diversionary route opened on 29 December 1869.